ublue-os/website/docs/images/bazzite/FAQ.md

 ## How do I run Windows applications?

-* Use Lutris (preinstalled).
+* Lutris (preinstalled).
-* [Bottles](https://flathub.org/apps/com.usebottles.bottles) for general purpose applications or as an alternative to Lutris.
+* [Bottles](https://flathub.org/apps/com.usebottles.bottles) for general-purpose applications or as an alternative to Lutris.
 * [Heroic](https://flathub.org/apps/com.heroicgameslauncher.hgl) for Epic, GOG, and Amazon Games Launcher.

 ## How do I run Android applications?